atsolberg/lwcc.org/README.md

 npm run build
 . ./scripts/wp-deploy.sh
 ```
-Note: npm runs `prebuild` before the `build` and `postbuild` after.
+_Note_: npm runs `prebuild` before the `build` and `postbuild` after.
-The `prebuild` cleans the public directory, and the `postbuild` re-creates the
+The `prebuild` cleans the public directory.
-wordpress template using the newly built html.
+The `postbuild` re-creates the wordpress template using the newly built html.

 ### WordPress Shenanigans
 Menu data was accessed from the wp rest api by adding the `WP-REST-API V2 Menus` plugin.
 Playlist data was achieved by adding the `Custom Post Type UI` to create 'Playlist'
 post types, adding `Advanced Custom Fields` to add custom fields to the custom
 `Playlist` post types, and `ACF to REST API` to get that data into the rest api.

 Example Playlist Request:
 ```
 https://52.26.12.22/wp-json/wp/v2/playlists/2669